 There are many delicious recipes for this traditional Swedish treat.
-St. Lucia Buns are lightly sweet, buttery, and vibrant yellow from the saffron-infused dough.
-The raisins are the “eyes” of the rolls and give them just a little extra sweetness.
-They’re traditionally eaten on December 13th!
+St. Lucia Buns are lightly sweet, buttery, and have a vibrant yellow color from the saffron-infused dough.
+The raisins serve as the “eyes” of the rolls and add a touch of extra sweetness.
+These buns are traditionally enjoyed on December 13th!

 So, if you want to know what the weather will be during the coming year, or at least on Christmas day, be sure to pay attention outside your window on December 13th!